googlearchive/appengine-googleanalytics-python/README.md

 - Register for [Google Analytics](http://www.google.com/analytics/), create
 an application, and get a tracking id.
-- Set the *GA_TRACKING_ID* constant in tracking.py to the Google Analytics tracking id of your application.
+- Set the `GA_TRACKING_ID` constant in `tracking.py` to the Google Analytics tracking id of your application.

 ## Running the demo

-- Run the *build.sh* command to build and run the demo.
+To build the demo, run

+    build.sh build_demo

+To run the demo, run

+    build.sh run_demo

 ## Contributing changes